YOUNG PEOPLE ASK

 Keeping your mind off sex is part of a larger issue—self-control.—1 Corinthians 9:25.

 That attribute plays a key role in your success, both now and in the future.
-In fact, one study showed that children with self-control were less likely later in life to have health issues, financial stress, and problems with the law. *
+In fact, one study showed that children with self-control were less likely later in life to have health issues, financial stress, and problems with the law. a

 Why is it so difficult?

 Hormones—added to the fact that we live in a sex-obsessed world—can make it challenging to keep your mind off sex.